truenas/middleware/docs/userguide/index.rst

 the GUI will turn red if the selected configuration is not recommended.

 .. note:: for performance and capacity reasons, this screen will not allow you to create a volume from disks of differing sizes.
-While it is not recommended, it is possible to create a volume in this situation by using the “Manual setup” button and following the instructions in Manual Volume Creation.
+While it is not recommended, it is possible to create a volume in this situation by using the "Manual setup" button and following the instructions in Manual Volume Creation.

 ZFS Volume Manager will allow you to save save a non-optimal configuration.
 It will still work, but will perform less efficiently than an optimal configuration.
 However, the GUI will not allow you to select a configuration if the number of disks selected is not enough to create that configuration.